 about

-Siegel’s work is in collections throughout the US and internationally.
-Her work has been featured on ArtsyShark, in the Piedmont Exedra and on Silicon Valley ‘Talk Art’ TV.
+She has served as associate director of A.Space Gallery in Menlo Park, CA, and co-chair of Gallery House in Palo Alto, CA. Siegel’s work appears in national and international collections and has been featured on ArtsyShark, in the Piedmont Exedra, and on Silicon Valley ‘Talk Art’ TV.
 She lives in Northern California.

 UNOFFICIAL INFO: